Table of Contents

 All but are called additional endings.

-In SLS 3D printing, the price is slightly lower than MSLA but much higher than FDM.
+In SLS or MJF 3D printing, the price is slightly lower than MSLA but much higher than FDM.

-The 3D printing price ranges per kilogram are approximately 1000-3500 NIS per kilogram (Nylon 12 at the lower end between 1000-2000 and TPU or Alumide at the higher end).
+The price ranges per kilogram are approximately 1000-3500 NIS per kilogram (Nylon 12 at the lower end between 1000-2000 and TPU or Alumide at the higher end).

 For a more in-depth explanation, you can read the following article.